aws-powertools/powertools-lambda-python/docs/core/logger.md

     }
     ```

-!!! tip "Logger will automatically reject any key with a None value"
+???+ tip "Tip: Logger will automatically reject any key with a None value"
     If you conditionally add keys depending on the payload, you can follow the example above.

     This example will add `order_id` if its value is not empty, and in subsequent invocations where `order_id` might not be present it'll remove it from the Logger.